What's Included in the 2023 ISA Global Economic and Risk Outlook

 • China's growing assertiveness in Asia and further abroad will result in more countries working together to counter China's rising power.

-• There will be a series of interesting elections taking place in 2023, including those in Argentina, Pakistan, Nigeria, Bangladesh and Spain.
+• There will be a series of interesting elections taking place in 2024, including those in the United States, India, Indonesia, Bangladesh and South Africa.

 • Political polarization and the fragmentation of politics will make it increasing difficult for stable governments to be formed and to remain in power in many parts of the world.